nixworks/public/news/2010/07/15/index.md

 ##### Venezuelan President
 ### [President of Venezuela Hugo Chavez orders a review of Venezuela's ties with the Vatican following tensions between the government and Roman Catholic bishops. ](/news/2010/07/15/president-of-venezuela-hugo-cha-vez-orders-a-review-of-venezuela-s-ties-with-the-vatican-following-tensions-between-the-government-and-roman.md)
-_Context: bishop, Roman Catholic, Hugo Chavez, Venezuelan President, Holy See, Venezuelan government, Venezuela_
+_Context: Venezuela, bishop, Roman Catholic, Venezuelan government, Holy See, Hugo Chavez, Venezuelan President_

 ##### Decree
 ### [The Vatican issues a decree making the "attempted ordination of women" a grave crime in ecclesiastical law equivalent to child sexual abuse. ](/news/2010/07/15/the-vatican-issues-a-decree-making-the-attempted-ordination-of-women-a-grave-crime-in-ecclesiastical-law-equivalent-to-child-sexual-abuse.md)
-_Context: ecclesiastical law, sexually assaulted, decree, ordination of women_
+_Context: sexually assaulted, ordination of women, decree, ecclesiastical law_

 ##### Gambia
 ### [A Gambian judge sentences eight men to death for their role in an alleged coup plot. ](/news/2010/07/15/a-gambian-judge-sentences-eight-men-to-death-for-their-role-in-an-alleged-coup-plot.md)